-The pest risk analysis (PRA) process is a technical to laused for identifying appropriate phytosanitary measures.
-The PRA process may be used for organisms not previously recognized as pests (such as plants, biological control agents or other beneficial organisms, living modified aganism), recognized pests, pathways and review of phytosanitary policy.
-The process consists of three stages: 1: Attaitation; 2.
-But risk assessment; and 3: Pest risk management.
+The PRA process is a technical tool used for identifying appropriate phytosanitary measures.
+The PRA process may be used for organisms not previously recognized as pests (such as plants, biological control agents or other beneficial organisms, living modified organisms), recognized pests, pathways and review of phytosanitary policy.
+The process consists of three stages: 1: Initiation; 2: Pest risk assessment; and 3: Pest risk management.

-This standard provides detailed guit not on PBA Stage 1, summarizes PRA Stages 2 and 3, and addresses issues generic to the entire PRA process.
-For Stages 2 and 3 it refers to ISPMs No. 3, No. 11 and No. 21 dealing with the PRA process.
+This standard provides detailed guidance on PRA Stage 1, summarizes PRA Stages 2 and 3, and addresses issues generic to the entire PRA process.
+For Stages 2 and 3 it refers to ISPM 3:2005, ISPM 11:2004 and ISPM 21:2004 dealing with the PRA process.